adolfintel/TDF/README.md

 ### Essential variables
 __`game_exe`__
 Specifies the Windows-style path to the game's exe file.
-If no value is set, the command prompt will be launched instead.
+If empty, the command prompt will be launched instead.

 Example: `game_exe='C:\GTAV\PlayGTAV.exe'`

 __`game_args`__
 Arguments to be passed to the game.

-Example: `game_args='-iwad doom2.wad -file mymod.wad'`
+Accepts a string or a bash array.

+Examples: `('-iwad' 'doom2.wad')`  or  `'-iwad doom2.wad'`

 __`game_workingDir`__
 The working directory of the game.
 By default this is set to the same folder where the `game_exe` resides.
 All paths must be Windows-style.